HomeblogsHealth and wellnessTop 10 Health Benefits of Banana- Nutrition and Side Effects

 • Beta-blockers medications are frequently prescribed by doctors to minimise the risk of problems associated with cardiovascular disease.
 Beta-blockers can elevate the levels of potassium in the blood.

 The excess of potassium can be dangerous to people with renal function.
-If one’s kidneys are not able to eliminate extra potassium from the blood, it may prove to be life threatening.
+If one’s kidneys are not able to eliminate extra potassium from the blood, it may prove to be life-threatening.
+This is one of the main side effects of banana shake when overconsumed.
 Beta blocker users should consume potassium-rich foods like bananas in moderation.

 • Some people are allergic to bananas.
 Anyone experiencing hives, itching, wheezing, swelling, or breathing difficulties should seek medical attention right away.